Caught With Your Pants Down? The Psychology of Embarrassment

 by Charles Downey

 Mark Twain once said, "Man is the only animal that blushes.
 Or needs to."
 Embarrassment is a powerful emotion from which no person in any culture is immune.
-While there are no recorded deaths, many people caught in the unblinking stare of mortifying moments have often wished for a quick and merciful death.
+While there are no recorded deaths, many people caught in the unblinking stare of mortifying moments have often felt they should wish for a quick and merciful death.

 When he stood again, he tightened the tie around his neck and started making gasping, wheezing noises.
 Some thought he was having a heart attack.
 Eventually, his host cut the cravat with scissors, but all eyes in the room were transfixed on the scene.